Helicone/yail/README.md

 # DRAFT - V0 (08/02/2023)

-# yail - Yet Another AI Logger
+# YAIL - Yet Another AI Logger

-Let's create 1 logger to rule them all.
+Introducing a universal logger to streamline all AI operations.

 # Proposal

-Let's define a single normalization schema and pattern to represent queries to LLMs so that they can be easily logged, monitored, debugged and captured.
-And let's all share it and keep it up to date as new models and providers come onto the market.
+Our goal is to establish a single normalization schema and pattern to streamline queries to Language Learning Models (LLMs) for simplified logging, monitoring, debugging, and capturing.
+As the AI landscape evolves with new models and providers, we commit to keeping this schema up-to-date and shared among all stakeholders.

 # Philosophy